adrian154/blog/public/blogposts/rubiks/blogpost.md

 For starters, we can recognize that optimally solving a Rubik's cube is a graph search problem.
 Each possible state is a vertex in the graph, with the edges between vertices representing moves that transform one state into another.

 If we treat this graph as a tree rooted in the initial state, we could traverse the tree in breadth-first fashion until we found a path to the goal state.
-However, BFS suffers from exploding space usage.
+However, BFS suffers from exploding space usage, since the number of nodes that we need to keep track of grows exponentially with depth.
 At any point, there are 18 distinct moves that we can apply to the cube&mdash;6 faces times three different degrees of turning (clockwise, 180&deg;, and counterclockwise).
-This causes the number of positions to grow exponentially with depth.

-We can bring down the branching factor with some simple optimizations, as outlined by Richard Korf in his seminal 1997 paper on optimally solving the cube:
+Thankfully, we can bring down the branching factor with some simple optimizations, as outlined by Richard Korf in his seminal 1997 paper on optimally solving the cube:

 > Since twisting the same face twice in a row is redundant, ruling out such moves reduces the branching factor to 15 after the first move.
 Furthermore, twists of opposite faces of the cube are independent and commutative.
 For example, twisting the front face, then twisting the back face, leads to